OnkelTem/osmcarto-docker/README.md

 $ git clone https://github.com/OnkelTem/osmcarto-docker.git docker
 ```

-### Get OSM data
+## Get OSM data

 Download OSM data of your interest in osm.pbf format to a file `data.osm.pbf` and place it within your `openstreetmap-carto` directory.

 *@Todo: Automate getting and updating OSM data.*

-### Run (all-in-one)

-To get everything built and running just type:
+## Initialize

+To pull and build all required Docker images, download fonts, shapefiles, initialize the database and import OSM data into it run:
 ```
-$ dobi start
+$ dobi init
 ```
-It will pull and build all required Docker images, download fonts, shapefiles, initialize the database and import OSM data into it
+This step is really time consuming so you can do something else in the meantime.

+## Run

-and finally run both Kosmtik and Tiles server (renderd/mod_tile/apache).
+When it's ready you can now run both Kosmtik and tiles server with:

-Optionally you can first run the building process separately:
 ```
-$ dobi build
+dobi start
 ```
-which is a wise thing to do, as it takes a while to download and build everything so you can do something else in the meantime.
-Afterwards running `dobi start` will immediately start the containers.

-You can now browse to [http://localhost:6789](http://localhost:6789) to view the output of Kosmtik.

-Tiles server receives requests on [http://localhost:8097](http://localhost:8097) which you can use as a base uri for [QGis](https://www.qgis.org)
-or other software.
-Also, opening this URL in browser will load simple page for viewing OSM map.

-To stop it anytime just type:
+To stop them anytime just type:
 ```
 $ dobi stop
 ```

-### Running Kosmtik/Tiles server separately

-If you don't need both Kosmtik and Tiles server just run them separately.
+Or you can run Kosmtik and Tiles server separately:

 * Kosmtik
   * start: `dobi kosmtik-start`